For music lovers and those who are curious about the history of Western music, this post provides a brief overview and timeline.

 |The Romantic Period (1820 – 1900)||Franz Schubert (1797 – 1828)

 Johann Strauss J. (1825 – 1899)

 Franz Liszt (1811 – 1886)

 |The Impressionist Period (1885 – 1910)||Claude Debussy (1862 – 1918)

 |The Contemporary Period (1900 – 2000)||George Gershwin (1898 – 1937)

 Aaron Copland (1900 – 1990)

 The above music era timeline depicts the history of Western music through the Renaissance, Baroque, Classical, Romantic, and Contemporary periods.
 Music is a universal language, and it is without bound of nationality.

 Additionally, electronic music permeates every corner of the world for people to enjoy.
-The technology makes electric instruments much more affordable.
+Technology makes electric instruments much more affordable.
 For instance, a digital piano can produce pure electronic sounds alongside high-quality acoustic piano sounds.

-It will be difficult to foresee what the new Postmodern, or Ultramodern music composition forms and music genres will be.
-However, it is very clear that changes are ever more rapid in all aspects of human life including music.
+It will be challenging to foresee what the new Postmodern or Ultramodern music composition forms and music genres will be.
+However, changes are ever more rapid in all aspects of human life, including music.